gabenodarse/rhythm-warrior/documentation.md

 	(at the beginning of the tick that the complementary input was received, but at least 15 ms after the first of the two inputs) dash actions occur immediately after they are received, with as little delay as possible (when there is a dash target with dash indicator)
-	If the player has already dashed to the dash indicator, or if there is no dash indicator, then the delay is the same as slash (15-60ms) slash and dash actions are input at as precise times as possible, possibly in between ticks.
-If an action is taken in between ticks, when the tick occurs, it is split into the time before the action and the time following the action.
-The action strikes bricks both at the split time and at the end of the tick, so that if the bricks become hittable in the same tick that the action is done, they are always hit. after being stunned, you will not be required to dash to the first new notes
+	If the player has already dashed to the dash indicator, or if there is no dash indicator, then the delay is the same as slash (15-60ms) slash and dash actions are input at as precise times as possible, which means in between ticks.
+When the action is taken in between ticks, when the tick occurs, the tick is split into the time before the action and the time following the action.
+The action strikes bricks both at the split time and at the end of the tick, so that if the bricks become hittable in the same tick that the action is done, they are always hit. on hold notes, the hold state begins immediately after the tick that the slash occured holds are always set to start at the beginning of ticks, because the slash that preceded the hold hits at the end of its tick after being stunned, you will not be required to dash to the first new notes

 # Rust source code